halbeeb/NoSQL-Data-Modelling-with-Cassandra-and-Python/README.md

-# NoSQL-Data-Modelling-with-Cassandra-and-Python

-# Project: Data Modeling with Apache Cassandra
+# Project: NoSQL Data Modelling with Apache Cassandra and Python

 This project models user activity data for a music streaming app called Sparkify to optimize queries for understanding what songs users are listening to by using **Apache Cassandra**.